jiajoo-alt/Hackathon_2/README.md

 ## How object-oriented concepts were used to develop your game

 ## How linked list,stacks,queues play a role in the game
 - **Linked list**<br>
 We used linked list to store
 - **Stacks**<br>
 We used stacks in
 - **Queues**<br>
-We use Queues to
+We use Queues to saved the type of dishes and the amount of each type of the dishes in to a queue.
+Whne the pl
 ## Screenshots of the game
 ![newwwww](https://github.com/jiajoo-alt/Hackathon_2/assets/120643036/46ccf9f8-0d89-4564-b2fe-03f63a303ab1)